stroebjo/mypoimap/readme.md

 # POI Map

-This is a simple map on wich you can store point of interest to you.
-Think of it as an geographical todo list.
+This is a simple map on which you can store point of interest to you.
+Think of it as a geographical to-do list.
 I use it to store POIs I want to visit someday and write down notes about places I visited.

 ![Screenshot of Map with some saved places](./poi-map-example.png)